 Located on the Atlantic coast, Rabat is the political and administrative capital of Morocco and the second-largest city in the kingdom.
 The imperial city was listed in 2013 as a UNESCO World Heritage Site, it was founded in the 12th century by the great Almohad sultan “Abd al Moumen“, whose ribat (a religious and military camp comprising a citadel and immense ramparts) was nothing less than the starting point of the Arab incursions into Spain: from then on, the Muslims who settled in Andalusia made the golden age of the city by giving it a leading commercial and artisanal role.
 At the beginning of the 20th century, however, it was only to a small town of 25,000 inhabitants that Marshal Lyautey entrusted the status of the political and administrative capital of the French protectorate.

 Benefiting from an oceanic climate, the place is the antithesis of what one can imagine when one thinks of the cities of the Maghreb: the thermometer rarely exceeds 25° C during the summer, which makes it an ideal city to visit for Europeans unaccustomed to sweltering temperatures.
-But Rabat is also a striking contrast: that of an urban and trendy metropolis displaying an impressive list of monuments, cultural and heritage sites that will be very pleasant to contemplate.
+But Rabat is also a striking contrast: that of an urban and trendy metropolis displaying an impressive list of monuments, and cultural and heritage sites that will be very pleasant to contemplate.

 1. The Kasbah of the Oudayas:

-The Kasbah of the Oudayas is a former fortified military camp, built in the 12th century, now listed on the UNESCO World Heritage List.
+The Kasbah of the Oudayas is a former fortified military camp, built in the 12th century, and is now listed on the UNESCO World Heritage List.
 In particular, there is one of the first palaces built by the Alawites, the royal dynasty, still reigning today.

-Moreover, if you are not staying in Rabat, know that it is possible to go there to discover all its historical wonders such as the kasbah.
-Departing from Casablanca for example, for a day, take advantage of a complete guided tour that will immerse you in the heart of the capital!
+Moreover, if you are not staying in Rabat, know that it is possible to go there to discover all its historical wonders such as the Kasbah.
+Departing from Casablanca for example, for a day, take advantage of a complete guided tour that will immerse you in the heart of the capital!.

 2. Rabat Zoo: